kubernetes/enhancements/keps/sig-node/5283-dra-resourceslice-status-device-health/README.md

 // These are valid conditions of a device. const (
-	// Available means the device is available, as determined by the driver.
+	// Available means the device is available.
 	DeviceAvailable = "Available"
 )
 ```